louismeunier/notes/Algebra 4/algebra4.typ

   $ where $d_j := dim(V_j)$; in short, then, $CC[G]$ completely determined, as a group-ring, by
   - the number of conjugacy classes in $G$, $t$; and
   - the dimension of each irreducible representation, $d_1, dots, d_t$.
   In particular, then, there may exist two non-isomorphic groups with isomorphic group rings.
+Namely, if two groups of equal size have the same number of conjugacy classes and the same dimension of each irreducible representation, they will have isomorphic complex group rings.
 ]

 == Fourier Analysis on Finite Abelian Groups